WIAA D1 wrestling: Koehler, Horvatin and Burhans win regional titles

 At 285 pounds, Burhans (8-0) topped Janesville Craig’s Brady Schenk with a 2-1 decision.

-Fort Atkinson's five wrestlers will be back in Mukwonago in a WIAA Division 1 sectional on Saturday.
+Fort Atkinson’s five wrestlers will be back in Mukwonago for a WIAA Division 1 sectional on Saturday.

 Team scores: Mukwonago 291, Milton 195, Fort Atkinson 154, Janesville Craig 126.5, Elkhorn 112, Janesville Parker 95.5, Kettle Moraine 95.